Where is Your Portfolio?

 What We Do

 We work on experiences and visual design is a large but secondary piece of the puzzle.
 What we work on is the experience we want the user to have while interacting with our products.
 Confused?
 When I say experience I am referring to the customer journeys that we agree meet business goals.
 These goals vary by experience and product.
 Metrics can revolve around ROI, average ticket, usage, page views or a combination of data points.
 We don't debate the color of a button, but we do debate the copy that we put on the button.
-We look at context and user intent in everything we do.1 Does this button communicate the right action?
+We look at context and user intent in everything we do.[1.
+The UI plays a big part in what we do, but in a lot of cases the usability trumps the style.]
+Does this button communicate the right action?
 Is it labelled correctly?
 Does it tell the user exactly what will happen when it's clicked?
 Does it help the user reach their and ultimately the business's goal?

 Reservations & Acceptance